The 20 benefits of peer-to-peer recognition

-But through a peer-to-peer employee recognition platform, showing appreciation to staff is easier than ever for team leaders and even the C-suite.
+But through peer-to-peer recognition software, showing appreciation to staff is easier than ever for team leaders and even the C-suite.
 They have the benefit of initiating recognition like every employee, or piggybacking on other recognition activity with words or rewards.

 The peer-to-peer recognition model is transparent by nature.
 Everyone from within an organization can see who has been recognised, what they said, and of course and critically, what some employees and managers have not said.
 This even goes as far as including any reward denominations attached to recognitions given if the organization wants complete transparency settings.

 This level of transparency can have a powerful impact on a workforce as well as the overriding organizational culture.
 In fact, leaders who practice transparency and positivity are seen as more trustworthy and more effective by their teams.

 Peer-to-peer recognition helps remove the sense of hierarchy from an organization by empowering workers to freely recognise each other’s achievements.

 And flatter hierarchical structures are often desired by a workforce.
 In fact, 66% of participants in one study said they were happy that their organization was moving to a flatter hierarchy as it gave them the opportunity to get involved with decision making conversations.